Jesus is responding to a question asked of him by some officials of the Temple. Here is the situation and question they asked him:

 This tells us clearly that Jesus was a student and disciple of John the Baptist.

-In fact, the precise ritual between the teacher and student is not important - whether it is anointing with oil, or anointing with water (baptism) or whatever.
+In fact, the precise ritual between the teacher and follower is not important - whether it is anointing with oil, or anointing with water (baptism) or whatever.
 What is important is that the student sincerely learns the teachings of the teacher, and then passes on the teacher's teachings.
 Anointing or baptism symbolizes such a dedication of the student to the teacher.

-But baptism or anointing isn't in itself an equation of such a dedication or devotion.
+But baptism or anointing isn't in itself an equation of such dedication and devotion.
 There are instances where a teacher performs initiation rites but the student does not dedicate his life to the teacher's teachings, and does not carry out the mission of the teacher.
 Additionally, there are instances of students of bonafide teachers who have sincerely heard from the teacher and learned those teachings who carry out the mission of the teacher without having engaged in the initiation ritual.

 In other words, this rite of initiation - just as are many rituals - is supposed to symbolize what is taking place within the heart of the student: That the student is dedicating themselves to the teachings of the teacher.
 But if that dedication is not taking place in the heart of the student, then the ritual is worthless.